About

 Current Activities

-The Hanen Society is focussed on the conservation of the Society's ranch in the Pekisko valley, employing best practices in native grassland and riparian area management techniques.
+The Hanen Society is focussed on the conservation of the Society's ranch in the Pekisko valley, employing best practices in managing native grassland and riparian areas.

-The Hanen Society supports a number of similar conservation projects in the region including grassland, forest and riparian area enhancement, education of industry, the public and land stewards in such efforts, as well as research efforts to innovate improved land management practices.
+The Hanen Society supports a number of worthy conservation projects in the region including grassland, forest and riparian area enhancement; education of industry, the public and land stewards in such efforts; as well as efforts to improve land management practices.

 History